Message from the Director

 The rigor in our program rests both in the structure and the content of our curriculum.
 Following a competitive application process for majors (applications are due February 1 each year), our challenging core courses provide a crucial interdisciplinary foundation for advanced work in a selected concentration.
 We require five more courses than most majors at BC, plus a higher level of language proficiency; a senior thesis or research seminar completes the major course of study.

 Our flexibility shows in the many choices students have to develop their interests within one of four concentrations (Conflict and Cooperation, Ethics & Social Justice, Global Cultures, and Political Economy & Development Studies), and to focus their expertise within those concentrations by taking four clustered electives drawn from across the university that suit their intellectual interests and professional needs.

 Our interdisciplinary curriculum regularly draws courses and faculty from more than ten academic departments across the Morrissey College of Arts & Sciences, and our four concentrations (noted above) are structured around interdisciplinary themes that require students to critically engage different ways of thinking and problem-solving on crucial issues.

 Finally, our program is global, not just in the content of the coursework but also in the places our students study, travel, and work.
-Almost ninety percent of our majors study abroad as part of their academic program, and a substantial portion (in 2017, twenty five percent) of our graduates live outside the United States in the year after graduation for work, volunteer service, or graduate school.
+Almost ninety percent of our majors study abroad as part of their academic program, and around 60% of our alumni report that they have undertaken substantial work or study outside the United States after graduation.

 Where will the International Studies Program take you?
 We can’t wait to find out.